 Zong-Ming Li, PhD

 Dr. Li has broad research interests in musculoskeletal biomechanics, with a particular focus on the hand and upper extremity.
-His research has been sponsored by the National Institute of Health (NIH), National Science Foundation (NSF), National Institute for Occupational Safety and Health (NIOSH), Whitaker Foundation, Orthopaedic Research and Education Foundation (OREF), Aircast Foundation, and other private foundations.
-He has published more than 100 peer-reviewed articles in 40+ journals, resulting in significant impact of his research work.
-Dr. Li has given 100+ invited lectures worldwide, and his research team has presented over 200 podium and poster presentations in professional conferences.
-In 2015, Dr. Li was elected to the College of Fellows of the American Institute for Medical and Biological Engineering (AIMBE), in recognition of his "seminal contributions to hand and wrist biomechanics that impact better outcomes for patients with carpal tunnel syndrome.”
+His research has been sponsored by more than 40 grants from the National Institute of Health (NIH), National Science Foundation (NSF), National Institute for Occupational Safety and Health (NIOSH), Whitaker Foundation, Orthopaedic Research and Education Foundation (OREF), Aircast Foundation and other private foundations.
+He has published more than 118 peer-reviewed articles in 51 journals, given 125 invited lectures worldwide, and presented over 330 podium and poster presentations in professional conferences.
+His research work has resulted in significant impact on biomechanics and motor control of the musculoskeletal function and dysfunction, particularly for the hand and upper extremity.
+In recognition of his "seminal contributions to hand and wrist biomechanics that impact better outcomes for patients with carpal tunnel syndrome”, Dr. Li has been elected to the College of Fellows of the American Institute for Medical and Biological Engineering (AIMBE).

-As an enthusiastic supporter and contributor to his profession, Dr. Li has served on the editorial boards of 16 journals related to bioengineering and orthopaedics, and has reviewed manuscripts for more than 25 professional journals.
+As an enthusiastic supporter and contributor to his profession, Dr. Li has served on the editorial boards of 18 journals related to bioengineering and orthopedics and has reviewed manuscripts for more than 30 professional journals.
 He is currently a Deputy Editor-in-Chief for the Journal of Medical and Biological Engineering, and an Associate Editor-in-Chief for the Chinese Journal of Biomedical Engineering.
-He also serves as an Associate Editor for several other biomedical engineering and surgical journals (Journal of Biomechanical Engineering, IEEE Transactions on Biomedical Engineering, Journal of NeuroEngineering and Rehabilitation, Journal of Mechanics in Medicine and Biology, and Journal of Wrist Surgery).
-Dr. Li is currently a standing member of a NIH study section, and has served as a grant reviewer for many other grant agencies including Whitaker Foundation, Aircast Foundation, University Grants Committee (UGC) of Hong Kong, National Health Research Institute (NHRI) of Taiwan, National Medical Research Council (NMRC) of Singapore, and American Society for Surgery of the Hand, among others.
-He has extensively contributed to organizing national and international conferences related to orthopaedics, bioengineering, rehabilitation, kinesiology, and biomechanics.
+He also serves and has served as an Associate Editor for other 5 journals (Journal of Biomechanical Engineering, IEEE Transactions on Biomedical Engineering, Journal of NeuroEngineering and Rehabilitation, Journal of Mechanics in Medicine and Biology, and Journal of Wrist Surgery).
+Dr. Li has served as standing member of NIH study section, and a grant reviewer for many other grant agencies including National Health Research Institute (NHRI) of Taiwan, Whitaker Foundation, Aircast Foundation, University Grants Committee (UGC) of Hong Kong, National Medical Research Council (NMRC) of Singapore, American Society for Surgery of the Hand, among others.
+He has extensively contributed to organizing national and international conferences related to orthopedics, bioengineering, rehabilitation, kinesiology, and biomechanics.

-In his service to professional societies, Dr. Li was the President of the World Association for Chinese Biomedical Engineers (WACBE, 2013-2015), a member of the Executive Board of the American Society of Biomechanics (ASB, 2009-2012), and the Co-Chair of the Upper Extremity Topic Committee of the Orthopaedic Research Society (ORS, 2007-2009).
-He is currently a member of the Research Management Committee of the American Society for Surgery of the Hand (ASSH, 2014-), and the Chairman of the Board of Directors for Hand and Wrist Biomechanics International (HWBI, 2012-).
+In his service to professional societies, Dr. Li was the President of the World Association for Chinese Biomedical Engineers (WACBE, 2013-2015), a member of the Executive Board of the American Society of Biomechanics (ASB, 2009-2012), Co-Chair of the Upper Extremity Topic Committee of the Orthopaedic Research Society (ORS, 2007-2009), and a Member of the Research Management Committee of the American Society for Surgery of the Hand (ASSH, 2014-2017).
+He is currently a member of the Board of Directors, Asian♦American Institute for Research and Education (ASIAM 2017-), and the President of Hand and Wrist Biomechanics International (HWBI, 2012-).

 - Fellow, American Institute for Medical and Biological Engineering (AIMBE)